Qovery/qovery-client-python/docs/ClustersApi.md

 Get advanced settings

-Get list and values of the advanced settings of the cluster.
+Get the list and values of the advanced settings of the cluster.
+Default values for each setting are available in [our documentation](https://hub.qovery.com/docs/using-qovery/configuration/cluster-advanced-settings/)

 ### Example